lukebeebe/lukebeebe/README.md

 - 👋 Hi, I’m @lukebeebe
-- 👀 I’m interested in ... film and personal development
+- 👀 I’m interested in ... film and nature
 - 🌱 I’m currently learning ...
-IBM Data Science on Coursera
+Python for Everybody (Coursera class and book)
-- 💞️ I’m looking to collaborate on ... something when I'm able enough
+- 💞️ I’m looking to collaborate on ... anything!
 - 📫 How to reach me ... message!

 <!---